UW-Madison Academic Programs

 Undergraduate students at the University of Wisconsin-Madison have a rare opportunity to work directly with faculty and staff on the cutting edge of research in a variety of disciplines.
 Conducting research can be one of the more valuable educational experiences that undergraduates can undertake during their time on campus.

 At this time, the Wisconsin Energy Institute does not coordinate energy-related research opportunities for undergraduates at UW-Madison.
 However, recognizing the valuable experience that research can provide to undergraduate students, we have provided a number of tips and resources for those who are interested in working with energy researchers as an undergraduate.

 The Wisconsin Energy Institute is proud to support the Wisconsin Energy & Sustainability Challenge, a student competition aimed at advancing scientific discovery forward.
-This challenge combines the Global Stewards Sustainability Prize with the Dvorak Energy Innovation Prize to offer 10,000 in total prizes for students with the best energy and sustainability solutions.
+This challenge combines the Global Stewards Sustainability Prize with the Dvorak Energy Innovation Prize to offer over $10,000 in total prizes for students with the best energy and sustainability solutions.

 Learn more about the competition here.

 Careers in Energy

 Connecting students to quality employers and job opportunities is a key priority of Wisconsin Energy Institute.
 Our job board lists up-to-date opportunities for undergraduates, graduate students, postdocs, and other professionals.

 |Postdoctoral Research Fellow: Assessment of the Present State and Future Trajectory of Fuel Cell Technologies Using a Novel Expert Elicitation Process||Carnegie Mellon University||Greater Pittsburgh Area||Full-Time||05/03/16|